LabAnalyst X

 • NOTE: if the file contains only one channel, the menu reads FULL SCREEN instead of MULTIPLE CHANNELS.

 Click the buttons for the various screen components and select colors from the Apple color wheel.
 Your selections will affect both plot and block colors.
 Block colors in the plot area are the inverse of the plot colors, and you can't directly control them.
 However, you can set the block window color to your preference.
-You can store your preferred colors for future use with the Save settings option in the FILE menu.
+You can store your preferred colors for future use with the Save current preferences option in the LABANALYST menu.

 • The Overlay buttons on the right let you select different colors for each of up to 16 channels; they are shown against the current plot background color.